Ortervirales

 All reverse-transcribing viruses possess significant similarities to each other.
 Their reverse transcriptase proteins share a common origin.
 Moreover, belpaoviruses, metaviruses, pseudoviruses, and retroviruses have other features in common.
 Their polymerase proteins are similar in structure and include aspartic protease (retroviral aspartyl protease) and an integrase belonging to the DDE recombinase superfamily (see Recombination-activating gene [structure]).
 They also share similar capsid and nucleocapsid proteins/domains.
 Caulimoviruses also share some features with belpaoviruses, metaviruses, pseudoviruses, and retroviruses such as a homologous aspartate protease.
-On the other hand, Hepadnaviridae family appears to be more distantly related to the above-mentioned families.
+On the other hand, Hepadnaviridae family is part of a sister order of Ortervirales called Blubervirales.

 Taxonomy

 There are five families in this order: